Skip to main content

 OperationEndpoint

-• Virtual accounts: assign a bank account number that auto-funds this wallet
+• Virtual accounts: assign a bank account number that auto-funds a destination

-• Deposit addresses: set up a monitored crypto address that routes to this wallet
+• Deposit addresses: set up a monitored crypto address that routes to a destination

 • Transactions: move funds out of a wallet via crypto, bank transfer, or cash